-REPORT: The petitioner is seeking approval to allow the redevelopment of the northeastern portion of Tract C of the Thomson Planned Unit Development also known as the Indiana Enterprise Center.
+The petitioner is seeking approval to allow the redevelopment of a portion of Tract E of the Thomson Planned Unit Development also known as the Indiana Enterprise Center.
 This PUD was created in 1998 by the City to help guide future redevelopment of the Thomson Consumer Electronic site that had recently closed.
 The intent of this PUD was to recognize the former industrial use of the property and create incentives to redevelop this area with employment and ancillary uses.

 Since that time, the PUD has slowly developed to reuse several existing buildings (Cook Pharmica, Upland/Indiana Warehouse, Schulte) and construct new buildings such as The McDoel Building (Sweetgrass, Clendening Johnson & Bohrer), Best Beers, Social Security, and two medical office buildings.
-Several public investments have also been made to the area, including street construction, streetscape and riparian buffer improvements, to promote development.
+Several public investments have also been made to the area, including street construction within the PUD, streetscape improvements along Rogers St, and riparian buffer improvements, all designed to help promote development in the area.
+Additional public improvements in the area include the recently completed Phase 2 of the B-Line Trail that runs along the east side of this property.
+Additional improvements and plans for the recently acquired Switchyard property are being developed through a master plan process being conducted by the City.